Essential Skills of Meditation

 The mind is prevented from operating properly and becomes unreliable when any one of the following conditions occurs in the mind:

-• Contradiction in knowing (believing one knows what one doesn’t know) – prevents the mind from operating properly and leading to a critical error.
+- Contradiction (e.g., believing one knows what one doesn’t know) – prevents the mind from operating properly and leading to an error.